SkygearIO/features/features/310-prerender-gear/prerender.md

 - `200`: The request is processed.
 Please note that it does not mean the cache had been cleared - even though prerender fails to reset a cach because e.g. there is no cache for the given origins, `200` is still returned.
 - `400`: If request body's json is malformed.

+#### Cache prewarming

+In the future, Prerender may include a crawler to visit `entrypoints` to prewarm the cache.

+- The crawler should respect `/robots.txt` if it exists.
+- The crawler should start with each entrypoint, follow the links within the same domain.
+- The crawler must be able to detect cycle.
+- The crawler must have limit on maximum number of URL to visit.

 ## Appendix

 Search engine list: